 - It’s filled with fall spices and pumpkin.
 Seriously… it’s like a match made in flavor heaven.

-- You make it the night before, making your morning a thousand times easier.
+- You make it the night before!
+Hello, easy morning.

 - It works for holidays, too!
 Who would turn down a slice of this goodness on Thanksgiving morning or even Christmas?